Q. I have never published a book before, do you provide assistance/advice at all stages of production?

 All files are held on a secure server with a back-up copy for a period of five years.

 Q. Will I get a proof copy to check before you print the first copy of the book?

-Absolutely, we require you to sign off a proof copy to authorise any printing.
+Absolutely, we require you to sign off a proof copy before any print run is undertaken.

 Q. Would eprint refuse to print a book if they considered the work to be of insufficient quality?

 We would alert the writer to any concerns we may have, and recommend changes and improvements that could be made before proceeding further.